-Sacramento County systems are comprised of a dynamic, wide array of community, family, and childserving agencies/organizations.
+Sacramento County systems are comprised of a dynamic, wide array of community, family, and child-serving agencies/ organizations.
 All of these have a role to play in helping to improve racial equity.
 The constellation depicted below is not inclusive of all child and family agencies or initiatives in the County that are prioritizing racial equity.
-This snapshot will highlight a sample of the racial equity work being conducted by some of these initiatives (bolded in the constellation below).
+This snapshot will highlight a sample of the racial equity work being conducted by some of these initiatives.